mihailthebuilder/fight-alerts-backend/README.md

 I used [this guide](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/) to get scraping Lambda to connect to the internet while inside a VPC.
 I also created 2 public & private subnets as per [this guide](https://jasonwatmore.com/post/2021/05/30/aws-create-a-vpc-with-public-and-private-subnets-and-a-nat-gateway).
 - When I initially set up the route tables, I needed to manually make the 2nd public subnet association.
 But I didn't need to do it afterwards.

-When you update the lambda, it takes a while until it regains internet connectivity.
+When you update the lambda, it takes a fwe hours until it regains internet connectivity.

+The RDS is currently publicly accessible.
+You can't switch it to private because you'd need to establish a VPN connection into the VPC - [source](https://stackoverflow.com/a/69320090/7874516).

 ## Terraform